 An increased interest in pure cannabis distillate has emerged as cannabis enters the legal market in more and more states.
 The distillation process is a phase that is crucial to the final product quality.

 Over 550 chemical compounds are found in the plant known as cannabis.
-Each one has distinctive properties that require specific extraction and refining process that must be followed exactly in order to maintain its distinct properties and therapeutic effects.
-These substances are referred as cannabinoids, with THC (delta-9-tetrahydrocannabinol) and cannabidiol (CBD) being the most well-known.
+Each one has distinctive properties that require specific extraction and refining processes that must be followed exactly in order to maintain its distinct properties and therapeutic effects.
+These substances are referred to as cannabinoids, with delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) being the most well-known.

 Depending on how efficient the extraction technique is, it’s crucial to further refine the cannabis extract in order to create finished goods like topicals, edibles, vape oils, and other things.
 In order to provide top-notch consistent products to the customer, the following information about cannabis extraction refinement needs to be understood.